dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 The version-resilient hashing algorithm used for hashing the type names is implemented in [vm/versionresilienthashcode.cpp](https://github.com/dotnet/runtime/blob/8c6b1314c95857b9e2f5c222a10f2f089ee02dfe/src/coreclr/src/vm/versionresilienthashcode.cpp#L75).

-**Note:** This section is only present in single-file R2R files.
-In composite R2R files created by compiling multiple input MSIL assemblies, the available types need to be split by assembly and are addressed through `READYTORUN_SECTION_ASSEMBLIES` section instead.
+**Note:** This is a per-assembly section.
+In single-file R2R files, it is pointed to directly by the main R2R header; in composite R2R files, each component module has its own available type section pointed to by the `READYTORUN_SECTION_ASSEMBLIES_ENTRY` core header structure.

 ## READYTORUN_SECTION_INSTANCE_METHOD_ENTRYPOINTS